-How to Integrating Third-Party Service Registries with Istio?
+How to Integrating Third-Party Service Registries With Istio?

 This article provides a detailed introduction on how to integrate third-party service discovery mechanisms such as Consul and Eureka with Istio, achieving seamless service discovery integration.